JBlackburn94/weatherApp/README.md

 Google Chrome Lighthouse was used to score the performance and accesibility of this site.

-The code was also ran through JSLint showing no important errors.
+The code was also ran through JSLint, a number of errors were present but they were mainly due to empty white space etc. After fixing the layout issues I was only left with errors that weren't major issues.

 I also ran manual tests on this project and worked towards fixing any errors I found.
 The main problem I found was upon entering an incorrect location name or a spelling mistake, an error 404 would be present in the console.
 I fixed this by implementing error handling, using a catch statement to alert the user when they're search returned no data, the alert will then ask them to reset, check again and finally check their spelling.